proveuswrong/website/src/projects/proveMeWrong.md

 But curation has its own problems too.
 Consumer needs to trust the curator that curation was done as promised and there are no conflicts of interest.
 For example, in a curated list of restaurants, the consumer has to trust that the curator did not get bribed by a restaurant and that assessments are done fairly.

-To remove the trust requirement from curation, PMW utilizes decentralized dispute resolution via [Kleros](https://kleros.io) and creates a **decentralized curation** for publicizing important information.

 ## What Is This Good For?